Kalamazoo bicycle crash

-On June 7, 2016, a pickup truck crashed into a group of cyclists in Cooper Township in Kalamazoo County, Michigan.
+On June 7, 2016, a motorist drove a pickup truck into a group of cyclists in Cooper Township in Kalamazoo County, Michigan.
 Five cyclists were killed in the crash, and four were injured.
 Paul Selden, the Director of Road Safety for the Kalamazoo Bicycle Club, called the crash "the worst of its kind in Kalamazoo County, and possibly in the entire state of Michigan".

-A permanent memorial installed at Markin Glen County Park was unveiled in a ceremony that took place on June 7, 2018, the two year anniversary of the tragedy.
-On June 11, 2018, the driver was sentenced to 40 to 75 years in prison on counts of murder, operating under the influence causing death, and operating under the influence causing injury.
+A permanent memorial installed at Markin Glen County Park was unveiled in a ceremony on the second anniversary of the tragedy.
+In 2018, the driver was sentenced to 40 to 75 years in prison on counts of murder, operating under the influence causing death, and operating under the influence causing injury.

 Crash and investigation

 Witnesses noticed a pickup truck driving erratically around Cooper Township, Michigan.
 The pickup was reported to the police, 30 minutes before the crash occurred.

-Around 6:30 PM (Eastern Time), on Westnedge Avenue near Markin Glen Park in Cooper Township, the pickup collided with the back of the group of cyclists.
+Around 6:30 pm (Eastern Time), on Westnedge Avenue near Markin Glen Park in Cooper Township, the pickup collided with the back of the group of cyclists.
 The group of bicyclists involved in the crash is called the "Chain Gang".
-An accident reconstructionist later testified that the pickup had been driving at 58 mph in a 30 mph zone.
-The driver of the pickup escaped, but was soon arrested.
+An accident expert later testified that the pickup had been driving at 58 mph in a 30 mph zone.
+The driver of the pickup fled the scene but was soon arrested.
 Rescue services arrived two minutes after the crash.

-The five who died were: Debbie Bradley, 53, of Augusta, a mother and a parishioner of St. Ann Catholic Church and a former nurse with Gull Lake Community Schools, Suzanne Joan Sippel, 56, of Augusta, a data manager with the Kellogg Biological Station, a Michigan State University education and research institute, Lorenz John (Larry) Paulik, 74, of Kalamazoo, a grandfather and a dedicated parishioner at St. Thomas More Catholic Student Parish.

-Fred Anton (Tony) Nelson, 73, of Kalamazoo, an active parishioner at St. Thomas More, as well as a grandfather and community member, and Melissa Ann Fevig Hughes, 42, of Augusta.
+The five who died were: Debbie Bradley, 53, of Augusta; Suzanne Joan Sippel, 56, of Augusta; Lorenz John (Larry) Paulik, 74, of Kalamazoo; Fred Anton (Tony) Nelson, 73, of Kalamazoo; and Melissa Ann Fevig Hughes, 42, of Augusta.

 The National Transportation Safety Board (NTSB) led an investigation of the crash because of its overall impact.
-On July 29, 2016, the NTSB issued its preliminary report on the event.
-They ruled that the driver of the pickup truck "had used medication and illicit drugs before the crash."
+On April 25, 2017, the NTSB issued its final report on the event.
+They ruled that the probable cause of the crash was "the impairing effects of the driver's polysubstance abuse in the hours before the crash."